Tummel hydro-electric power scheme

-Early Development
+Early development

 The idea of Loch Ericht as a source for hydro-electric power was first anticipated in 1899, when the Highland Water Power Bill was put before Parliament.
-The plan was to generate electricity of industrial purposes, but the bill did not receive Parliamentary approval.
+The plan was to generate electricity for industrial purposes, but the bill did not receive Parliamentary approval.
 The next attempt was the Loch Ericht Water and Electricity Power Act, which received approval in 1912, but it included a clause that prohibited alteration of the water level of the loch, making the scheme uneconomic.
 Dundee Corporation sought to use Loch Ericht, Loch Rannoch and Loch Tummel in a scheme proposed in 1919, but there was strong opposition to it, and the plans did not come to fruition.

 The potential for hydro-electric power in the Highlands of Scotland was recognised by the Snell Committee, who published reports in 1919 and 1920.
 Against this background, the Grampian Electricity Supply Bill was laid before Parliament.
 The promotors were aware of the "fundamental principles" set out by the Snell Committee, and ensured that these formed part of the bill.
 Consequently, the scheme would treat a single catchment area comprehensively, and would ensure that some of the power generated would be made available to residents who lived within the catchment of the scheme.
 The promotors included the Duke of Atholl and the chairman of Lloyds Bank, John William Beaumont Pease, both men who were known to be honest and trustworthy, and who were held in high regard locally.
 The bill became an Act of Parliament in 1922, and allowed the promotors to use the waters of Loch Ericht, Loch Rannoch and Loch Tummel.
 Loch Ericht would be augmented by water diverted from Loch Seilich and Loch Garry, increasing the catchment area to 418 sqmi.
 The power generated would supply an area of over 5000 sqmi, covering the counties of Perth, Kinross and Forfar, together with parts of Inverness-shire, Argyllshire and Stirlingshire.
 Some of the power would be sold in bulk to the Scottish Central Electric Power Company and the Fife Electric Power Co.